-Based in the western U.S. since 2014, the RMGA is the group looking out for Rocky Mountain goat populations.
+Based in the western U.S. since 2014, the Rocky Mountain Goat Alliance (RMGA) is the group looking out for Rocky Mountain goat populations.
 They allocate funds for research like buying radio collars for an ongoing goat study in Alaska’s Kenai Mountains or a graduate student’s vegetation study in Utah.
-They educate, too, by helping hunters identify billies from nannies and understanding why proper identification is key before the shot.
+They also educate by helping hunters identify billies from nannies and why proper identification is key before the shot.
 They help backcountry users understand how to interact with goats on the trail.
-And, of course, there is the simple act of counting goats on rock walls.
-Understand, though, there is nothing simple about goat surveys.
+Of course, there is also the simple act of counting goats on rock walls.
+There is nothing simple about goat surveys, though.

 To prevent double counting, RMGA has protocols and procedures to help mitigate that kind of double counting.
 Counters need to know the difference between a billy and a nanny.
 Even seasoned hunters have a tough time discerning that, but this is vital information for biologists.
 That’s where the training comes in.

 RMGA trains volunteers on the art of counting goats and then sends a stable of willing volunteers packing into the backcountry.
-Working with various game management agencies, they facilitate counts in Montana, Idaho, Washington, Utah and South Dakota.
-Barring any COVID travel curveballs in 2022, Peak hopes they can get surveys done in southern British Columbia around Chilliwack.
-But honestly, why count goats?
-What good is a number?
+Working with various game management agencies, they facilitate counts in Montana, Idaho, Washington, Utah, and South Dakota as well as southern British Columbia, Canada.

 “Surveys depend on the objectives of the agency,” says Peak.
 “If the survey is to see how many goats are up there so they can account for resource allocation, we can tell them.
 There have been instances where we have helped determine whether tags should be increased or decreased.”

 Making It Count

-Julie Cunningham is a biologist for Montana FWP, and she says the agency has never been able to fly the Bridgers well enough for solid counts.
-When you put boots on the ground, she says, the numbers are more accurate.
+Julie Cunningham is a biologist for Montana Fish, Wildlife and Parks.
+She says the agency has never been able to fly the Bridgers well enough for solid counts.
+When you put boots on the ground, Cunningham says, the numbers are more accurate.
 If, as in the case of the Bridgers, you find more goats than you thought you had, you can allocate more hunting opportunities.
 In 2020, the agency offered a total of six tags for the Bridgers compared to the past three years, which only offered five.
 All told, the 2019 count found an all-time high for the unit with 127 goats.

 “I don’t want to say RMGA can take all the credit for that additional tag, but we had a lot of boots on the ground for those surveys,” says Peak.
 “One tag may not seem like a lot, but when you look at all that goes into the count, adding that one extra tag is huge.
 Plus, that’s one more person who gets to hunt a goat that year.
 That means alot to that person, to their family who is likely going with them, and maybe the outfitter gets more business to take them in there.”

 In contrast, if you count fewer goats than an agency thinks it has, that sends up a red flag to biologists.
 It tells those resource managers that something might be going on because goats don’t tend to get the headlines like a record-book mule deer buck or bighorn ram.
 They are the “bastards'' of the wildlife management world, says Peak.
 And he’s not wrong.
 Goats are never front and center when it comes to funding.

 If fewer “rock gorillas” are counted on the landscape, then the agency might be more willing to invest more time and money into the resource.
 But that might never happen if it weren’t for RMGA’s dedicated volunteers.

-To learn how you can get involved with RMGA and count some goats in your favorite range, visit www.goatalliance.org.
+To learn how you can get involved with RMGA and count some goats in your favorite mountain range, visit www.goatalliance.org.